Working Through Tragic Events or Threats

-Recent tragic events in Florida, Texas, Las Vegas, Virginia, our country, and abroad can be overwhelming.
+Recent threats and tragic events in New Zealand, Florida, Texas, Las Vegas, Virginia, our campus, our country, and abroad can be overwhelming.
 This type of violence is hard to understand and grasp.
 It is widespread and you may feel afraid and traumatized just viewing the media coverage.
-The tragic events may challenge your sense of safety, equilibrium, and hope for the future.
+The tragic events or threats may challenge your sense of safety, equilibrium, and hope for the future.
 For some, it will trigger memories and feelings that are difficult to process.
 These occurrences do elicit many different emotions such as shock, sorrow, numbness, fear, and anger.
 You may have trouble sleeping, concentrating, and continuing with your coursework.

 Here are some tips on managing your emotions and recover your sense of balance: